Missing features

 If you’ve built something that partially addresses the request, you have options:

-• Keep the status as In Progress until it fully ships
+• Keep the status as Planned until it fully ships

-• Mark it Completed and note the scope in your re-engagement
+• Mark it Implemented and note the scope in your re-engagement

 • Create a new feature for the remaining gap